subhamoymahajan/in-silico-microscopy/Tutorial/Tut3/Readme.md

-# Tutorial 3: Geneerating *in-silico* microscopy image with different resolution and brightness
+# Tutorial 3: Geneerating in silico microscopy image with different resolution and brightness

 ## 1. Generate the the PSF
 ```bash